copcio/copcio.github.io/DRAFT-SPEC.md

 # Introduction

-A COPC file is a special 1.4 LAZ file that stores point data organized as an octree.
+A COPC file is a special LAZ 1.4 file that stores point data organized as an octree.
-An LAZ 1.4 file is a LAS 1.4 file in which the point data is compressed using a custom encoding scheme.
+An LAZ 1.4 file is a recoding of a LAS 1.4 file in which the point data is compressed using a custom encoding scheme.

-COPC is modeled after the [EPT data format](https://entwine.io/entwine-point-tile.html), but combines much of the information of an EPT dataset into a single file.
-What would be individual data files in EPT are stored as chunks in a COPC file.
-This allows the data to be read by any reader than can handle variably-chunked LAZ 1.4 data.
+COPC is modeled after the [EPT data format](https://entwine.io/entwine-point-tile.html), but combines most of the information of an EPT dataset into a single file.
+What would be individual data files in EPT are stored as LAZ chunks in a COPC file.
+This allows the data to be consumed by any reader than can handle variably-chunked LAZ 1.4 data.
 Not all information in an EPT dataset is currently supported in a COPC file.
 More information about the differences between EPT data and COPC can be found below.